khaledeldsoky/Collection_Docs/Email.md

 - I appreciate your support.
 - Your quick response will be appreciated.
 - Your quick response is highly appreciated.
-- We need your assistance to.
+- We need your assistance to .....

 # Attach